chellapandihicas/cs50sw/README.md

 <br>

 <h2 align="center">Preview: Homepage after adding an Expense</h2>
 <p>This is the homepage after the user adds an expense.
-As you can see, "Rent" was recorded.</p>
+As you can see, "Rent" was recorded.
+An expense report is typically a spreadsheet.
+The following items can typically be found on an expenses spreadsheet:

+Entry Id
+Transaction Name
+Date
+Predicted Cost
+True Cost
+Fund Added
+Notes</p>

 <div align="center">
 <img src="images/expense_homepage.png">